jpsalado92/my-tools/learning/algorithms-data-structure@pluralsight.com/README.md

 > This property is what distinguishes a binary tree from a binary search tree.

 Insertion/Search/Removal in a BST normally has an average time complexity of `O(log(n))` , but in some corner cases (imagine inserting values from lowest to greatest) it is `O(n)` .

+### Unbalanced Trees

+A tree whose left and right children have a difference of height >1 heights.

+### Fully Unbalanced Trees

+Tree which behaves as a linked list, with `O(n)` time complexity.

+### Balanced Tree

+A binary search tree whose maximum height is minimized.

+The root node has roughly the same number of on the right and left side.
+The height of both children is the same.

+**Balance factor**: The difference between the height of the right and left sub-trees.

+**Heavy node**: The state when the balance factor of a node differs by more than one.

+### AVL Tree

+A self balancing binary tree.
+Named after the inventors Georgy Andelson-Velsky and Evgenii Landis.
+Rotations

+**Left rotation:** Algorithm to balance a right-heavy tree by rotating nodes to the left.

+1. Right child becomes the new root.
+2. Left child of the new root is assigned to the right child of the old root.
+3. The previous root becomes the new root's left child.
+TODO Add GIF

+**Right rotation:** Algorithm to balance a left-heavy tree by rotating nodes to the right.
+1. Left child becomes the new root.
+2. Right child of the new root is assigned to the left child of the old root.
+3. The previous root becomes the new root's right child.
+TODO Add GIF

+**Left-right rotation:**
+1. Left rotate the left child
+2. Right rotate the root of the unbalanced subtree TODO Add GIF

+**Right-left rotation:**
+1. Right rotate the right child
+2. Left rotate the root of the unbalanced subtree

+[TODO Add GIF]

+[TODO Add rotation method table]

 ### Tree traversals